How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Be cautious if an editor becomes defensive, evasive, or dismissive when you ask about AI.
 A professional should not make you feel foolish for wanting to understand the process.

 Watch for answers that are heavy on buzzwords but light on detail.
-Phrases about “enhanced workflows” or “AI-powered insight” do not tell you much unless the editor explains exactly what that means for your manuscript and your report.
+Phrases about “enhanced workflows” or “AI-powered insight” do not tell you much unless the editor explains exactly what they mean for your manuscript, your confidentiality, and your final report.

-Another red flag is an unwillingness to say whether manuscript material is uploaded into AI tools.
+An unwillingness to say whether manuscript material is uploaded into AI tools is another warning sign.
 You may decide you are comfortable with certain uses, or you may not.
 But you cannot make that decision if the editor will not be clear.

 Be especially wary of anyone implying that an AI-generated summary is the same as a professional developmental edit.
 A summary can describe a manuscript.
 It cannot, on its own, replace the experienced judgement needed to decide what matters, what can be ignored, what is genre-appropriate, and what will help the author make the next revision stronger.

-This is not a broad argument against technology.
-It is a practical question of value.
-If you are paying for a developmental editor, you should know what you are buying.
+Again, this is a question of value and accountability, not an argument against technology.
+If you are paying for a developmental editor, you should know what you are buying, how your manuscript will be handled, and who is responsible for the advice you receive.

 The answer does not have to be dramatic.
 It just has to be honest and specific.
-A trustworthy editor will be clear about their boundaries, clear about confidentiality, and clear that the editorial judgement you are paying for is their own.
+A trustworthy editor will be clear about their boundaries and confidentiality, and clear that the editorial judgement you are paying for is their own.

 Check exactly what you will receive

 Before you pay for developmental editing, ask the editor to explain exactly what you will receive at the end of the process.
-Editors work in different ways, and services vary.
-The important thing is that you are not left guessing what your money buys.
+You are not being difficult; you are reducing risk.
+Editors work in different ways, and the same phrase can mean very different things depending on who is using it.

-A clear service description protects both sides.
-It tells you how deep the feedback will go, how it will be delivered, and how you are expected to use it.
-It also gives the editor a defined scope, which reduces the chance of confusion later.
+A clear service description tells you how deep the feedback will go, how it will be delivered, and how you are expected to use it.
+It also gives the editor a clear scope, which reduces the chance of confusion later.

 Deliverables to ask about